 The Department of Defense is gradually transitioning from the NIST 800-171 mandate to the CMMC requirement.
 By 2026, all new DoD contracts will require compliance with CMMC.

 The CMMC qualification applies to subcontractors operating at any subcontracting tier.

-These levels will capture both security control and the processes that enhance a DoD contractor's cybersecurity.
-DoD contracts stipulate to which level (1, 2, 3, 4, or 5) a defense contractor must meet to be eligible to bid on or work under a contract.
+DoD contracts stipulate to which level (1, 2, or 3) a defense contractor must meet to be eligible to bid on or work under a contract.
 A subcontractor working for a prime may not necessarily need to meet the same level as the prime.
-For example, to win a contract, a prime may need to be at Level 3 but a supplier to a prime may only need to be at Level 1 if that supplier will never receive or touch information that needs to be protected.
+For example, to win a contract, a prime may need to be at Level 2 but a supplier to a prime may only need to be at Level 1 if that supplier will never receive or touch information that needs to be protected.

 Difference Between NIST SP 800-171 and CMMC

 You should think of NIST 800-171 as the foundation for CMMC.
 There are 14 families of requirements in NIST 800-171 and across the 14 families are a total of 110 individual requirements.
-CMMC levels 1-3 encompass the 110 security requirements specified in NIST 800-171.
-There are 171 total practices across the five levels in CMMC.
+The CMMC model consists of 14 domains that allign with the families specified in NIST SP 800-171.

 How Do I Know If I Need to Meet CMMC?